mashalifshin/bcrypt_notes/README.md

 ----------------------------------
 - Would like http to be a bit less stateless
 - Know who a visitor is across requests
+- HTTP uses cookies, set on the browser, to keep state
+- This makes it so we don't have to log in on any page that requires auth in an app

 - In sinatra, you access cookies thru the session
 - Session is a hash like object available in all ur contollers.
 You can assign keys and values.
 When you assign them, sinatra will write a cookie for your domain in the users browser
 - Every request the browser makes on that domain, the cookie will be sent along